tnear/linux/hier-etc.md

 File Systems TABle.
 Used by `mount`.

 ## `/etc/groups`
-A group file which defines teh groups on a system.
+A group file which defines the groups on a system.

 Format: `<group_name>:<unused password>:<gid>:<group_list>`